 Can I Use Other Materials For The Ears Instead Of Felt?

 Yes!
-If you don’t have stiff felt already at home, you can substitute white and pink craft foam in its place.
-Craft foam is about the same thickness as felt, and it maintains its shape in a similar way too.
+If you don’t already have stiff felt at home, you can substitute white and pink craft foam.
+Craft foam is about the same thickness as felt, and it maintains its shape similarly.

 5 More Easter Crafts & Festive Recipes

-Did you love this flower pot bunny, and are now looking for more Easter crafts and recipes to make?
+Did you love this flower pot bunny and want more Easter crafts and recipes?
 Then check out the links below!

 - Easter Muddy Buddies: Bunny Bait Recipe